 Mykonos is one of the most famous holiday destinations in Greece.
-A cosmopolitan island in the Cyclades and a celebrities’ favorite for its renowned nightlife and natural beauty.
+The wild and cosmopolitan child of the Cyclades, it’s a celebrities’ favorite for its renowned nightlife and natural beauty.

 Find all the information you need for your vacation in Mykonos: what to do and how to get there, the best beaches, food, and attractions.
-Compare ferry schedules and book ferry tickets to Mykonos on Ferryhopper, at the same prices as ferry companies!
+Compare ferry schedules and book ferry tickets to Mykonos on Ferryhopper, with no hidden fees!

 The windmills in the Chora of Mykonos, a popular photo spot

 Mykonos is one of the top destinations for summer holidays in Greece.
 A beautiful island, located in the north Cyclades, Mykonos is renowned for its cosmopolitan lifestyle, its intense nightlife, its amazing beaches, and attractions.
 It is often called “the celebrity island”, as it is popular amongst celebrities and jet-setters from all over the world.

 In Mykonos, you can have your dream luxury holiday in its many villas, luxury hotels, gourmet restaurants, and extravagant bars.
 Shopping lovers will also find a mix of designers’ and high-end fashion stores, as well as exclusive boutiques.

 Mykonos is not, however, just a party island or a big-budget getaway.
 The lively atmosphere of the island, as well as its numerous beautiful beaches, will charm you straight away.
 We also suggest that you explore the classy Mykonos Town (Chora), as well as the island’s picturesque settlements.